-The Leading Edge Academies Partnership recognises that all staff may find dealing with safeguarding and child protection concerns very difficult and upsetting.
+Trust academies recognise that all staff may find dealing with safeguarding and child protection concerns very difficult and upsetting.
 It may trigger memories of their own difficult childhood, or be an experience they have had as an adult, or a member of their family, or close friendship group has experienced.

-The Leading Edge Academies Partnership hopes in such situations that the individual staff member would be able to talk to a member of the senior leadership team in academy who can make enquiries into what support may be available for the individual member of staff.
+It is hoped that in such situations the individual staff member would be able to talk to a member of the senior leadership team in academy who can make enquiries into what support may be available for the individual member of staff.